bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 4/min drag lift coefficient in steady level flight.md

 \frac{1}{\sqrt{ \frac{ K}{ \pi A} \cdot \frac{ 1 }{ C_{Do} }   } } &=
 \end{align*}$$

+### Equation
+Now we have an equation for the coefficient of lift at minimum drag
 > ### $$ C_{L_{MD}} = \frac{1}{\sqrt{ \frac{ K}{ \pi A} \cdot \frac{ 1 }{ C_{Do} }   } } $$
 >> where:
 >> $C_{L_{MD}}=$ lift coefficient at minimum drag